Kickin' It Up: Commercial performance

 Kickin' It Up debuted at number three on the Billboard 200, with copies selling 94,000 in its first week.
 It peaked at the top spot on its selling week, selling almost 109,000 copies.
 From 1994 to 1995, the album remained on the main chart for 82 consecutive weeks, marking the longest chart run of Montgomery's career.
 The album topped the country albums chart for six weeks and remained on the chart for a total of 126 weeks.
 On March 14, the album was certified gold and platinum by the Recording Industry Association of America (RIAA), denoting 1,000,000 units sold.
-It was certified double platinum the following year, triple platinum on January 4, 1995, and quadruple platinum on June 13, 1996, denoting over 4,000,000 sold.
+It was certified double platinum on August 11, triple platinum on January 4, 1995, and quadruple platinum on June 13, 1996, denoting over 4,000,000 copies sold.
 The video album was also certified gold in the US for 50,000 shipments.

 Internationally, Kickin' It Up only charted in two countries.
 In Canada, the album peaked at number 23 on the overall chart and reached number one on the Canadian Country chart.
 In the UK, it peaked at number 15 in the country chart.
 It was then certified double platinum in Canada, denoting over 200,000 copies sold.